 BCHR cultural safety initiatives

 Collectively, BCHR members are committed to working with partners on shared initiatives that will support all regulated health professionals in delivering care with a greater focus on Cultural Safety and Humility.
-Our work to date includes:
+Read about our work:

 - Declaration of Commitment